Akuli/python-tutorial/basics/exceptions.md

 There's many things that can go wrong in the `try` block.
 If something goes wrong all we have is an oops message that doesn't tell us which line caused the problem.
-This makes fixing problems a lot harder.
+This makes fixing the program really annoying.
 If we want to catch exceptions we need to be specific about what exactly we want to catch and where instead of catching everything we can in the whole program.

 There's nothing wrong with doing things like this: